 My 3rd great-grandparents.

-William Mark Green was born in 1822 and baptised on 20 December at St Nicholas’s in Great Yarmouth, Norfolk.
+William Mark Green was born in 1822 and baptised on 20 December at St Nicholas’s Church in Great Yarmouth, Norfolk.
 His parents were William Green and Willoughby Staff (see below).

 Elizabeth Maria Symonds married William, a mariner, on 29 September 1846 at the parish church.
 The couple’s fathers, William Green and Charles Symonds, were fishermen and the groom was living in the area of the town known as The Beach.
+Elizabeth was born in Great Yarmouth and baptised in St Nicholas’s on 24 November 1826.
+Her parents were Charles Robinson Witchingham Symonds and Susanna Waters.

 Was it marriage and having a family that encouraged a switch in jobs?
 For we next find William working as a fish curer and living in various parts of the country.
 While their eldest son William Robert was born in Great Yarmouth, their daughter Sarah Ann Elizabeth was born in 2 Court House, Bartholomew Row, Birmingham, Warwickshire, in 1849.
-The 1851 census shows that the family had moved south with William Snr living and working as a herring curer at 4 Ann Street, Camberwell, London.
+The 1851 census showed that the family had moved south with William Snr living and working as a herring curer at 4 Ann Street, Camberwell, Surrey.
 By 1853 they were back in Great Yarmouth, where daughter Mary Ann was born.
-Her baptism record shows that he was again working as a mariner.
+Her baptism record showed that he was again working as a mariner.

-His wife Elizabeth was born in Great Yarmouth in 1826 and baptised in St Nicholas’s on 24 November.
-Her parents were Charles Robinson Witchingham Symonds and Susanna Waters.
-After the death of her husband, Elizabeth married widower, basket maker and Norfolk resident Robert William Abel in 1855 and had a second family but the couple would bury all their children.
-They lived at West Bermondsey Place and Ordnance Road in the town and census records show that Elizabeth worked as a beatster, who was a mender of fishing nets.
+After the death of her husband, Elizabeth married widower, basket maker and Norfolk resident Robert William Abel on 13 September 1855 at St Andrew’s in Gorleston, Norfolk.
+He had buried his first wife, Anna Savoury, in Great Yarmouth in 1853 at the age of just 21 after having two daughters.
+Elizabeth and Robert had a second family – but the couple would endure the emotional trauma of having to bury all their children.
+They lived at West Bermondsey Place and Ordnance Road in Great Yarmouth and census records showed that Elizabeth was bringing up children at the same time as working as a beatster, who was a mender of fishing nets.

 William Green and Elizabeth had at least three children:

-• William Robert Green (1847-1882), my 2nd great-grand uncle.
+- William Robert Green (1847-1882), my 2nd great-grand uncle.
 William died young and in similar circumstances to his father.

-• Sarah Ann Elizabeth Green (1849-1938), my 2nd great-grandmother.
+- Sarah Ann Elizabeth Green (1849-1938), my 2nd great-grandmother.
 She married into the Wetherall family.

-• Mary Ann Green (1853-1918), my 3rd great aunt.
+- Mary Ann Green (1853-1918), my 3rd great aunt.
 She married a fisherman, who died young during a terrible storm.

 Elizabeth’s family with her second husband Robert Abel:

-• Charles Henry Abel (1856-1857), my 2nd great-grand uncle.
+- Charles Henry Abel (1856-1857), my 2nd great-grand uncle.
 Charles was born on 7 May 1856, baptised at St Nicholas’s in Great Yarmouth on 13 September 1857 and died just weeks later.
 He was buried on 3 December.

-• Helen Maria Abel (1862-1862), my 2nd great-grand aunt.
-Helen was born on 5 March 1862, baptised at St Nicholas’s on 2 May and was buried on 10 June.
+- Helen Maria Abel (1862-1862), my 2nd great-grand aunt.
+Helen was born on 5 March 1862, baptised at St Nicholas’s on 2 May and buried on 10 June.

-• Arthur Robert Abel (1863-1863), my 2nd great-grand uncle.
-Arthur was born on 24 May 1863, baptised at Great Yarmouth on 1 June and buried on 10 June.
+- Arthur Robert Abel (1863-?1863), my 2nd great-grand uncle.
+Arthur was a twin born on 24 May 1863 and baptised at Great Yarmouth on 1 June.
+I’m unsure what happened to him but the fact a child born the next year was called Arthur suggests he died young.

-• Charles Arthur Abel (1863-1863), my 2nd great-grand uncle.
-Charles was born on 24 May 1863, baptised at St Nicholas’s on 1 June and buried on 10 June.
+- Charles Arthur Abel (1863-1863), my 2nd great-grand uncle.
+Charles was a twin born on 24 May 1863, baptised at St Nicholas’s on 1 June and buried on 10 June.

-• Arthur Charles Abel (1864-1868), my 2nd great-grand uncle.
-Arthur was born on 5 August 1864, baptised at St Nicholas’s on 4 September and buried on 5 November 1868.
+- Arthur Charles Abel (1864-1868), my 2nd great-grand uncle.
+Arthur was born on 5 August 1864 and baptised at St Nicholas’s on 4 September.
+He was buried on 5 November 1868.

-• Helen Maria Abel (1867-1886), my 2nd great-grand aunt.
+- Helen Maria Abel (1867-1886), my 2nd great-grand aunt.
 Helen was born on 16 May 1867 and baptised at Great Yarmouth on 16 June.
-She died in 1886 and was buried on 4 May.
+She died in 1886 and was buried on 4 May that year.

 William Green (1799-?) and Willoughby Staff (1803-1886).